nilskre/CommonPlayground/docs/SoftwareArchitectureDocument.md

 Here is the class diagram for the back end.
 As the backend has no view part we only highlighted the model and the controller parts.
 ![MVC Class Diagram Backend](./SAD_images/backend_class_diagram_mvc.png)

 Here is the class diagram for the front end.
-The Frontend consists of the view, and duplicated domain specific classes from the back end (model).
+The Frontend consists of the view, the ViewModel, and duplicated domain specific classes from the back end (model).
 ![MVC Class Diagram Frontend](./SAD_images/frontend_class_diagram_mvc.png)